DarinaLuch/se-toolkit-hackathon/README.md

 - Ubuntu 24.04
 - Docker and Docker Compose installed
 - A NewsAPI key (free at https://newsapi.org)
-- Qwen proxy running on port 42005 (from Lab 7/8 setup), OR an Anthropic/OpenAI API key
+- Qwen proxy running on port 42005, OR an Anthropic/OpenAI API key

 ### Step-by-step